Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

 Donovan Mitchell Insights vs. the Knicks

-- This season, Donovan Mitchell has made 10 shots from the floor per game, which adds up to 19.9% of his team's total makes.
+- This season, Donovan Mitchell has made 10.0 shots per game, which accounts for 19.9% of his team's total makes.

+- He's made 3.6 threes per game, or 25.8% of his team's makes from beyond the arc this season.

-- Mitchell's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.
+- Mitchell's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101.0 possessions per game, while his Cavaliers average 98.7 per game, fewest among NBA teams.

-- Giving up 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.
+- On defense, the Knicks have given up 113.1 points per contest, which is 12th-best in the league.

-- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per contest.
+- The Knicks concede 42.0 rebounds per contest, ranking seventh in the NBA.

-- Looking at assists, the Knicks are 13th in the NBA, giving up 25.1 per game.
+- Looking at assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per game.

 Donovan Mitchell vs. the Knicks